What ACoAs Know & Don’t Know

 IS...❧…gaining genuine serenity, based on a solid emotional, mental & spiritual foundation – from the inside.
 This creates the unshakable knowledge that we are ok even when we’re in pain, under pressure, not understood or supported.

 We can have upheaval, express intense pain / anger… and still be at peace, deep down.
-Serenity is the by-product of knowing & accepting ourselves in the moment, trusting our gut, having a great support system & a loving H. P.
+Serenity is the by-product of knowing & accepting ourself in the moment, trusting our gut, having a great support system & a loving H. P.

 NEXT: RECOVERY IS / IS NOT #2